Federal Way Motorcycle Accident Lawyer

 • Car doors: Motorcycle accidents can occur when drivers open their parked car door into the path of a motorcyclist

-• Unsafe lane changes: When drivers fail to check their blind spots or change lanes too quickly, a motorcyclist can be struck
+• Unsafe lane changes: When drivers fail to check their blind spots or change lanes too quickly, they can strike a motorcyclist.

 • Road hazards: Construction, debris, and potholes can cause a motorcyclist to crash, particularly if there was no warning of the hazard